MadisonEvans94/Zettelkasten/Core Notes/Deep Learning Generalization.md

 **Optimization Error** is fundamentally tied to the optimization problem you're trying to solve.
 In deep learning, the objective is often to minimize a loss function $L(θ)$ with respect to model parameters $θ$.
 This loss function measures how well your neural network's predictions align with the true data.

-Optimization algorithms like [[Stochastic Gradient]]stochastic gradient descent (SGD) aim to find the minimum of this loss function, but they are not always perfect:
+Optimization algorithms like [[Stochastic Gradient Descent]]stochastic gradient descent (SGD) aim to find the minimum of this loss function, but they are not always perfect:

 1. **Local Minima**: In high-dimensional spaces, although local minima are generally not a problem, saddle points can slow down optimization.
 2. **Vanishing/Exploding Gradients**: In deep architectures, gradients can vanish or explode as they propagate back through the layers.